chrislemke/ChatFred/README.md

 The results will always be shown in [Large Type](https://www.alfredapp.com/help/features/large-type/).
 Check out the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/) for more options (e.g. *Always copy reply to clipboard*).

 #### **Text transformation** ⚙️
 This feature allows you to easily let ChatGPT transform your text using a pre-defined prompt.
 Just replace the default *ChatGPT transformation prompt* in the workflow's configuration with your own prompt.
-Use either the [Talk to ChatGPT 💬 Universal Actions](#universal-action--combined-prompts-%EF%B8%8F) (option: <kbd>⇧</kbd>) to send the highlighted text to ChatGPT using your transformation prompt.
+Use either the [Send to ChatGPT 💬 Universal Actions](#universal-action--combined-prompts-%EF%B8%8F) (option: <kbd>⇧</kbd>) to pass the highlighted text to ChatGPT using your transformation prompt.
 Or configure a hotkey to use the clipboard content.

  Let's check out an example: